-With more than 50 different metrics that customers can browse across GitClear's "Issues," "Commits," "Pull Requests" and "DORA," it can be time-consuming to navigate to every report that's relevant to your current quarter's needs.
-Starred Reports, available under the "Work in Review" tab, offer a means to collect your favorites into a single location.
+With more than 100 different metrics that customers can browse across GitClear's "AI ROI," "Issues," "Commits," "Pull Requests" and "DORA," it can be time-consuming to navigate to every report that's relevant to your current quarter's needs.

 linkAdding a new Starred Report